F L G L C H I C A G O.

 Along the way I’ve given up alcohol, cigarettes, and meat and have replaced them with semi-competitive running, a near-vegan diet, and on most days as sunny an outlook as I can manage.
 Most days that’s pretty damn sunny (more coffee spitting).

-Because we like to be connected, Mary and I belong to the Art Institute of Chicago, the Museum of Contemporary Art, the Joffrey Ballet, the Chicago Botanic Gardens, and the Morton Arboretum.
+Because we like to be connected, Mary and I belong to the Art Institute of Chicago, the Museum of Contemporary Art, the Joffrey Ballet, the Ravinia Festival, the Chicago Botanic Gardens, and the Morton Arboretum.
 You’ll often find us engaged there when we’re not someplace running, (although we mix in running at the gardens).
-With enthusiasm and admittedly sometimes with misgivings, I also belong or contribute regularly to Greenpeace, Sierra Club, the ACLU, Amnesty International, Black Lives Matter, Médecins Sans Frontières (Doctors Without Borders), Hope for the Day, World Central Kitchen, and the Electronic Frontier Foundation (EFF).
+With enthusiasm and admittedly sometimes with misgivings, I also belong or contribute regularly to Sandy Hook Promise, Greenpeace, Sierra Club, the ACLU, Amnesty International, Black Lives Matter, Southern Poverty Law Center, Médecins Sans Frontières (Doctors Without Borders), Hope for the Day, World Central Kitchen, and the Electronic Frontier Foundation (EFF).
 Various running groups too, listed separately on Running.

 Pro teams: New York Yankees, Los Angeles Rams, Chicago Blackhawks, Chicago Bulls, FC Barcelona, FC St. Pauli, Roscommon Rossies.

 College Teams: Columbia Lions (fencing!), USC Trojans, Duke Blue Devils (son went to the last two), and the University of Illinois Fighting Illini (daughter).
 And of course Team USA.

-If all of this seems like an overshare, I suppose it is, and believe me, there’s always more.
+If all of this seems like an overshare, I suppose it is, and there’s always more of course.
 I’ve always been open about my life and my digital presence.
 Kind of refreshing to share things here with friends and others who might be interested, without it immediately being poured into a database and cross-referenced to support surveillance capitalism and misinformation campaigns.
 All part of taking back my home on the Internet (see Manifesto redux on the Home page for more on that.)
 If I know you and that’s why you’re here, I’m glad we found each other again.
 If we don’t know each other, and you come with good intent around a common interest, I’m glad to make your acquaintance and see where it goes.

 ABOUT THIS SITE